open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 ## Acknowledgement
 We value your time and effort.
 Once you get involved in this project in any way, we are committed to keep you updated with the results.

+## Authorship of project outputs
+We are adopting an inclusive and generous authorship model to reflect the contributions made by the core team, active contributors and the wider phytolith community to this project.
+Therefore, please see our [authorship guidelines]( ) that include authorship criteria, contribution tracking and aa proposed author name ordering process.

 ## Need help?
 Feel free to get in touch with us by email at open.phytoliths@gmail.com or on [twitter](https://twitter.com/open_phytoliths).